hrishin/ml-ops/docs/design.md

 For deploying clusters, infra components, charts definitions could still be hosted into the monorepo.
 Mono repository usually reduced the overhead over managing multiple repository.
 It also facilitate building common operations conveniently.
-On the trade it raise some challenges with administration and logistics such as networking payload during the cloning, or encountering merge conflicts during the common gitops operations etc.
+On the trade it raise some challenges with administration and logistics such as networking payload during the cloning, or encountering merge conflicts during the common GitOPs operations etc.

 However application specific deployment and build workflows could live into its own git repository.